Riven: The Sequel to Myst (Windows, Mac OS Classic)

 - slideshow – if disc 1 is inserted (or B2_DATA.MHK is otherwise present), activates the developer slideshow (see below).
 Also see the 40 individual image set commands in the table below.

-- riven1 and riven2 – neither of these do anything when entered (and they don't return "Unknown command"), but within Riven.exe they are located within the individual commands for the slideshow images, which may imply that these would have been the individual commands for 50040.png and 50041.png, if they had been present.
+- riven1 and riven2 – neither of these do anything when entered (and they don't return "Unknown command", unlike other non-commands), but within Riven.exe they are located within the individual commands for the slideshow images, which may imply that these would have been the individual commands for 50040.png and 50041.png, if they had been present.

 g <id> * goto gc <id> * gotocyan gs <stack> [<id>] * goes to the specified stack, card id optional get <state> * gets the value of a variable set <state> <value> * sets the value of a variable undo * undoes actions on cur card (autosave must be enabled) enable <hotspotID> * enables a hotspot disable <hotspotID> * disables a hotspot p * purges all purgeable blocks c * compacts entire heap pc * purges, then compacts mem * returns total free memory (physical + virtual) free * returns physial free memory (excludes virtual) debug * toggles on-screen debug info hs * toggles showing hotspots autosave * toggles autosave-every-card feature dump * copies the current screen to a bitmap file ipmm * toggles impatient PM mode help * how you got here That's all, folks!